Fentanyl Addiction

 People can, and do, die from opiate withdrawal – and all such deaths are preventable, given appropriate medical management.

-It is essential that medical as well as clinical management be coordinated in the treatment for fentanyl detox.
+It is essential that medical, as well as clinical, management be coordinated in the treatment for opiate detox.

-Fentanyl can have alarming effects on one’s body.
-Firstly, it’s known to slow down, and in extreme cases, stop breathing altogether.
-Fentanyl, in addition to the high, can cause drowsiness, sedation and unconsciousness, confusion, nausea and constipation.
+Fentanyl and heroin can have alarming effects on one’s body.
+Firstly, they’re known to slow down, and in extreme cases, stop breathing altogether.
+Fentanyl and heroin, in addition to the high, can cause drowsiness, sedation and unconsciousness, confusion, nausea and constipation.

 - Tolerance – needing higher doses of the drug in order to achieve a satisfactory high, which can quickly lead to overdose